 Take note that it is an offence to fail to comply with these regulations.

-The VMD encourages the voluntary keeping of records for the purchase and administration of other products outside the scope of these regulations.
+The Veterinary Medicines Directorate (VMD) encourages the voluntary keeping of records for the purchase and administration of other products outside the scope of these regulations.